Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-It explains that a thread id is required but defaults to the last-stopped thread if omitted, providing guidance on when to provide the parameter.
-It does not explicitly state when not to use this tool or mention alternatives, but the context of debug tools makes the usage clear.
+The description mentions that a thread id is required but defaults to the last-stopped thread.
+While it doesn't explicitly state when not to use or provide alternatives, the context of sibling tools suggests appropriate use.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.